intob/zoe/readme.md

 # lstn
 An app that efficiently stores a very large number of tracking events.

 Reports are generated periodically, and can be requested over http.

+Built on only Gzip, Protobuf & Go's channels.

 ## Deploy from scratch
 ### Launch app on Fly